Experience Japanese ﬁne dining with a Californian twist at Koi Restaurant & Lounge.

 Expect the unexpected with their Japanese and Californian-inspired menu.
 The ﬁrst starter to arrive was the signature Koi crispy rice (B450), which combined bite-sized sticky rice with juicy chunks of spicy tuna seared in trufﬂe oil.
 Each crispy mouthful was a whirlwind of savoury goodness.
 Another notable creation was Creamy white shrimp tempura (B480), where battered prawns topped with crispy onions were served with sesame and chili powder mayonnaise, guaranteed to thrill all palates.

 The chefs can also turn their skills to fusion sushi rolls, including the popular Geleno roll (B580), a fabulous combination of spicy tuna, crunchy cucumber and crispy slices of spinach, onions and jalapeños, rolled up and served California maki style.
-As one of their staple dishes, the roll’s ﬂavour is as unique as its history, with the name derived from the diner who personally requested for a morsel of this kind.
+As one of their staple dishes, the roll’s ﬂavour is as unique as its history, with the name derived from the diner who personally requested for a bite of this kind.

 For mains, we tucked into Miso bronzed black cod (B990), prepared to perfection.
 Its large velvety ﬂakes and buttery, rich ﬂavour is further enhanced by the delicate essence of the Saikyo miso glaze.
 Meanwhile, meat lovers will relish the Grilled New Zealand lamb chops (B1,200), served alongside nutty couscous and tangy tomatoes.
 The tender protein is best enjoyed with a smoky Ichimi pepper sauce which heightens the lamb’s naturally juicy ﬂavour.